zobayer098/hackathon2025/README.md

 ```
 At this point you could make changes to the code if required.
 However, no changes are needed to deploy and test the app as shown in the next step.

-#### Configure your Agent (optional)
+#### How to configure Agent model and version
 <!-- TODO where do we want this? probably after downloading the code -->
+By default, the template uses model `gpt-4o-mini`, version `2024-07-18` for text generation and `text-embedding-3-small` version `1` for embeddings.
 If you want to personalize your agent, you can change the default configuration for your agent.
 Additional details on changing your agent can be found in [customizing model deployments](docs/deploy_customization.md#customizing-model-deployments).
 For more information on the Azure OpenAI models and non-Microsoft models that can be used in your deployment, view the [list of models supported by Azure AI Agent Service](https://learn.microsoft.com/azure/ai-services/agents/concepts/model-region-support).

 To specify the model (e.g. gpt-4o-mini, gpt-4o) that is deployed for the agent when `azd up` is called, set the following environment variables:
 ```shell